ry-the-rock/ethics_fall2025/_pages/about.md

 Personal Life
 ---
 I thoroughly enjoy engaging in music, whether that be through playing the drums for Folkish (a campus band that I'm in) or just listening to songs on my phone.
 I also love animals, and I dream of one day owning many cats.

-[comment]: <> ( For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.)